 College instructors are designers; they are engineers of education.

-The model of instructor-as-information-transmitter is widespread, but research in teaching and learning indicates this mode is not the most effective idea for teaching.
+The model of instructor-as-information-transmitter is widespread, but research in teaching and learning indicates this mode is not the most effective.
 Many instructors do not believe that students are empty receptacles waiting to be filled with knowledge.
 These instructors are not speech-writers, they are not entertainers, and they are not self-important sages leading a flock of believers.
 These instructors are designers: designers of significant learning opportunities, designers of authentic, motivating, relevant problems and discussions, designers of effective methods for assessment and feedback.

 Fortunately for me, my training is in chemical engineering, in which I have been tasked to design effective solutions to complicated problems.
 Designing effective courses and curricula is analogous to designing a chemical process, though if we view students as the raw feed and course content as unit operations, we are ignoring the important human element: every student is a person with different experiences, motivations, experiences, and goals for the future.
 However, this doesn’t change the fact that my teaching philosophy is more of a design philosophy, and I will present my ideas in that way.
 I believe that effective course and curriculum design is absolutely essential to producing knowledgeable, responsible, and effective engineers.

 A well-designed course breaks down into three major components, each equally important, and each absolutely interconnected to the others: (1) learning-related goals, (2) significant activities, and (3) meaningful feedback and assessment.